 Findings from the Needs Assessment are summarized in Section 5.
 Sourcewise staff reviews and assesses the results to be able to identify primary target populations (Section 6), and set priorities based on these target populations and their highest priority needs (Section 8).
 These target populations and priorities are reviewed by the Sourcewise Advisory Council, Sourcewise Board of Directors, and the public via the public hearing process.
-Due to the Coronavirus Disease (COVID-19) pandemic, the Area Plan was presented virtually at two public hearing webinar events that took place on Thursday, March 04, 2021 at 10:30 a.m. and Tuesday, March 09, 2021 at 2:00 p.m.
+Due to the Coronavirus Disease (COVID-19) pandemic, the Area Plan was presented virtually at two public hearing webinar events that will take place on Wednesday, March 16, 2022 at 10:30 a.m. and Thursday, March 17, 2022 at 2:00 p.m.